-- Ensure the water you’re using is warm and not hot; this will assist the psyllium powder to activate.
+- Ensure that the water you’re using is warm and not hot; this will help the psyllium powder activate.

 - To avoid having any lumps a great idea to sift the coconut flour before mixing it with the psyllium husk.

 - To prevent your tortillas from sticking to the pan, use a non-stick surface like a well-seasoned cast iron skillet or a non-stick griddle.

 - Add 1/4 tsp xanthan gum to bind the ingredients together and give the tortillas a more dough-like texture.

 Tortillas are like a blank canvas, ready to be filled with the flavors of your choosing.
 But once keto tortillas have been made, it’s important to know how to store them and reheat them properly so they maintain their texture and flavor.